 Table 5 summarizes each model's ability to reconstruct the mean T, $e^1$ , and $e^2$ on LSSTComCam.
 Piff shows a negative residual bias in size.
-We will explore this further by plotting $\delta T/T$ versus magnitude (binned by color) in Fig. 16.

 Another way to assess PSF performance is to examine the average across visits of $\delta T/T$ projected onto focalplane coordinates (Figure 14).
 Piff shows strong spatial correlations, with a systematic offset that matches Table 5.
 It is the existence of these spatial structures that motivated raising the interpolation order to four, except in the u-band.
 Although not shown in Figure 14, thirdorder polynomial interpolation still exhibited residual structure.
 A fifth-order polynomial interpolation would require more stars than are available on some CCDs to adequately constrain the model while offering only marginal gains.
-Preliminary analysis of LSSTCam data in the laboratory at SLAC shows that the ITL sensors exhibit the same pattern.
+Preliminary analysis of LSSTCam data in the laboratory at SLAC shows that the ITL sensors exhibit the same pattern as ITL sensors on LSST-ComCam.
 The sensor's $\delta T/T$ is fully correlated with the height variation across the LSSTCam ITL sensors, which explains this behavior.
 Future data processing will account for this height variation directly in the PSF model.